great-expectations/great_expectations/docs/terms/profiler.md

 - **excluded_expectations:** A list of Expectations to not include in the suite.
 - **ignored_columns:** A list of columns for which you would like to NOT create Expectations.
 - **not_null_only:** Boolean, default False.
 By default, each column is evaluated for nullity.
 If the column values contain fewer than 50% null values, then the Profiler will add `expect_column_values_to_not_be_null`; if greater than 50% it will add `expect_column_values_to_be_null`.
-If `not_null_only` is set to `True`, the Profiler will add a not_null Expectation irrespective of the percent nullity (and therefore will not add an `expect_column_values_to_be_null`.
+If `not_null_only` is set to `True`, the Profiler will add a not_null Expectation irrespective of the percent nullity (and therefore will not add an `expect_column_values_to_be_null`).
 - **primary_or_compound_key:** A list containing one or more columns which are a dataset's primary or compound key.
 This will create an `expect_column_values_to_be_unique` or `expect_compound_columns_to_be_unique` expectation.
-This will occur even if one or more of the primary or compound key columns are specified in ignored_columns.
+This will occur even if one or more of the `primary_or_compound_key` columns are specified in `ignored_columns`.
 - **semantic_types_dict:** A dictionary where the keys are available `semantic_types` (see profiler.base.ProfilerSemanticTypes) and the values are lists of columns for which you would like to create `semantic_type` specific Expectations e.g.: `"semantic_types": { "value_set": ["state","country"], "numeric":["age", "amount_due"]}`.
 - **table_expectations_only:** Boolean, default False.
 If True, this will only create the two table level Expectations available to this Profiler (`expect_table_columns_to_match_ordered_list` and `expect_table_row_count_to_be_between`).
-If a primary or compound key is specified, it will create a uniqueness expectation for that column as well.
+If a `primary_or_compound_key` is specified, it will create a uniqueness Expectation for that column as well.
 - **value_set_threshold:** Takes a string from the following ordered list - "none", "one", "two", "very_few", "few", "many", "very_many", "unique".
 When the Profiler runs without a semantic_types dict, each column is profiled for cardinality.
 This threshold determines the greatest cardinality for which to add `expect_column_values_to_be_in_set`.
-For example, if value_set_threshold is set to "unique", it will add a value_set expectation for every included column.
-If set to "few", it will add a value_set expectation for columns whose cardinality is one of "one", "two", "very_few" or "few".
+For example, if `value_set_threshold` is set to "unique", it will add a value_set Expectation for every included column.
+If set to "few", it will add a value_set Expectation for columns whose cardinality is one of "one", "two", "very_few" or "few".
 The default value is "many".
 For the purposes of comparing whether two tables are identical, it might make the most sense to set this to "unique".

 ### How to create

-If you need to create a custom Profiler, you will be working with a Rule-Based Profiler, which is an instance of the `Profiler` class.
-Most of the work done here will actually be done in the configuration that you will pass to the `Profiler` class when you initialize it.
-The `Profiler` class only requres `profiler_config` and `data_context` as parameters, and since you should always be starting your work from the Data Context that parameter is simple to supply.
+If you need to create a custom Profiler, you will be working with a Rule-Based Profiler, which is an instance of the `RuleBasedProfiler` class.

 Configuring a custom Rule-Based Profiler is covered in more detail in the [Configuration](#configuration) section below.
 You can also read our guide on [how to create a new expectation suite using rule based Profilers](../guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md) to be walked through the process, or view [the full source code for that guide](https://github.com/great-expectations/great_expectations/blob/develop/tests/integration/docusaurus/expectations/advanced/multi_batch_rule_based_profiler_example.py) on our GitHub as an example.

 ### Configuration

-**Rule-Based profilers** allow users to provide a highly configurable specification which is composed of **Rules** to use in order to build an **Expectation Suite** by profiling existing data.
+**Rule-Based Profilers** allow users to provide a highly configurable specification which is composed of **Rules** to use in order to build an **Expectation Suite** by profiling existing data.

 Imagine you have a table of Sales that comes in every month.
 You could profile last month's data, inspecting it in order to automatically create a number of expectations that you can use to validate next month's data.

-A **Rule** in a rule-based profiler could say something like "Look at every column in my Sales table, and if that column is numeric, add an `expect_column_values_to_be_between` Expectation to my Expectation Suite, where the `min_value` for the Expectation is the minimum value for the column, and the `max_value` for the Expectation is the maximum value for the column."
+A **Rule** in a Rule-Based Profiler could say something like "Look at every column in my Sales table, and if that column is numeric, add an `expect_column_values_to_be_between` Expectation to my Expectation Suite, where the `min_value` for the Expectation is the minimum value for the column, and the `max_value` for the Expectation is the maximum value for the column."

-Each rule in a rule-based profiler has three types of components:
+Each rule in a Rule-Based Profiler has three types of components:

 1. **DomainBuilders**: A DomainBuilder will inspect some data that you provide to the Profiler, and compile a list of Domains for which you would like to build expectations
 1. **ParameterBuilders**: A ParameterBuilder will inspect some data that you provide to the Profiler, and compile a dictionary of Parameters that you can use when constructing your ExpectationConfigurations